 We invite applications that address such issues from a point of view that connects historical and philosophical perspectives.

 Applicants should exhibit sufficient background in either intellectual history, cultural history, history and philosophy of science, historical or philosophical anthropology, social philosophy, philosophy of mind, metaethics, animal ethics, disability studies or critical racism studies.

+Enrollment and Funding: Selected applicants will receive a fully funded standard CEU PhD Scholarship.
+In addition to these scholarships, the selected PhD students will be eligible for all the additional funding opportunities available for CEU PhD students.
 Successful applicants in history will have some flexibility in mobility between the Vienna and the Budapest campus.
 Successful applicants in philosophy will reside in Vienna.